broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 Following the [GenomicsWorkFlows](https://docs.opendata.aws/genomics-workflows/orchestration/cromwell/cromwell-overview.html) deployment stack and selecting "Create EFS", you will end up with an EFS filesystem accessible within the provided subnets.
 It is mounted by default in EC2 workers under /mnt/efs.
 This is specified in the launch templates USER_DATA if you want to change this. *BEWARE* : For globbing to work on EFS, the mountpoint must be left as "/mnt/efs" !

 Next, it is recommended to change the EFS setup (in console : select EFS service, then the "SharedDataGenomics" volume, edit).
-Change performance settings to Enhanced/Elastic, because the bursting throughput is usually insufficient.
+Change performance settings to Enhanced/Elastic, because the bursting throughput is usually insufficient (there can be a significant cost for that!).
 Optionally set the lifecycle to archive infrequently accessed data and reduce costs.

 2. Set Cromwell Configuration